Trading Volatile Markets with the Straddle Options Strategy

 Conclusion – Trading Volatile Markets with the Straddle Options Strategy

 The straddle options strategy can be very profitable, especially when you expect volatile markets.
-This strategy becomes very probable near support or resistances, as the supply and demand imbalances will send the market moving to the next target level quickly, which can generate some windfall profits.
+This strategy becomes very probable near support or resistance, as the supply and demand imbalances will send the market moving to the next target level quickly, which can generate some windfall profits.

 Good luck and good trading, and remember to demo trade any new ideas before implementing them in your live account.